fedjamulabegovic/FMulabegovic-CV2024/README.md

 ## Overview

 This CV includes detailed information about my education, work experience, projects, skills, and other professional activities.
-It is designed to give a comprehensive overview of my qualifications and interests in the field of Computer Science and Biomedical Engineering.
+It is designed to give a comprehensive overview of my qualifications and interests in the field of Computer Science.

 ## Contents